 Testers are independent contractors, not employed by LBL ESD or the Department of Education.
 For information on testing costs please contact testers directly.

 What tests do home school students take?

 Tests approved for assessment of home school students include TerraNova 2nd Edition/CAT 6, TerraNova 3rd Edition, Stanford Achievement Test 10th Edition, the Iowa Test of Basic Skills (ITBS), Iowa Test of Educational Development (ITED) and the Iowa Assessments.
 Public school tests such as the OAKS test or Smarter Balanced test are not acceptable for home school testing.

 Testing must include the basic battery, which includes reading, language and math, is provided in both complete and survey editions of the tests.
 Some testers may offer the complete battery, which may include social studies, science, and other subjects but these are optional tests, and are not required as part of the student’s ‘composite score’.
-The composite national percentile score of the basic battery is the score to be reported to LBL ESD.

 What do the test results mean?

 For help interpreting your child’s test results, please contact your tester.
 Also see the Parent Guide to Standardized Achievement Testing.

 What happens if my child gets a low score?

 Oregon law requires that a home school student achieve at least the 15th percentile on the test.
 If a home school student does not meet the 15th percentile, the student will be required to test again in a year.
 If the result of the second test shows a declining score further steps may be necessary.
 Student’s wishing to participate in interscholastic activities with the resident public school must achieve at least the 23rd percentile on achievement testing.